 2551 Lyndale Ave S, Minneapolis, MN 55405

 I stumbled upon Nightingale on one cold date night in Minneapolis.
-We had been at Colita, and were searching for somewhere to end the night.
-Unfortunately, on weeknights past 11 pm, there’s few restaurants open late in Minneapolis.
+We had been at Colita and were searching for somewhere to end the night.
+Unfortunately, on weeknights past 11 pm, there are few restaurants open late in Minneapolis.
 Lucky for us, Nightingale is open until 1 am daily.

-Located in Minneapolis’ Whittier neighborhood, Nightingale is an elevated New American restaurant with a sweet spot for seafood (octopus, shrimp, and mussels are on the menu, amongst others), and a lengthy drink menu of wine, beer, cocktails, and whiskey.
-The restaurant offers their full menu until midnight, and a late night happy hour from 1 pm-1 am.
+Located in Minneapolis’ Whittier neighborhood, Nightingale is an elevated New American restaurant with a sweet spot for seafood (octopus, shrimp, and mussels are on the menu, amongst others) and a lengthy drink menu of wine, beer, cocktails, and whiskey.
+The restaurant offers its full menu until midnight and a late-night happy hour from 1 pm to 1 am.

 Nightingale’s happy hour is surprisingly affordable, offering $3.50 rail drinks, $2.75-2.50 beers, and appetizers ranging from $2-10.
 In addition to their happy hour specials, Nightingale also has weekly specials daily, such as half-priced wine bottles on Monday.

-We stopped into Nightingale for a round of drinks, and oysters for my boyfriend.
+We stopped at Nightingale for a round of drinks and oysters for my boyfriend.
 Conveniently stopping by on a Monday, we had to take advantage of Nightingale’s half-priced wine bottle special.
 Wine aficionados will love that Nightingale is one of the few restaurants in the Twin Cities with orange wine on the menu (even including one of my favorites).

 Eight locations across the Twin Cities metro area: Downtown Minneapolis, Uptown Minneapolis, Seward, Eden Prairie, Richfield, Hopkins, Roseville, and St. Paul.